Jaguar V12 engine: TWR

-TWR also upgraded production Jaguar cars (usually XJRS's), with a variety of styling, handling and performance modifications.
+TWR also upgraded production Jaguar cars (usually XJRSes), with a variety of styling, handling and performance modifications.
 Most of the cars thus modified were straight from the Jaguar factory and sold through Jaguar dealerships.

-By 1989, TWR were selling moderate numbers of XJRS's fitted with a 5993 cc version of the V12, which pre-dated the Jaguar production version by some 3 years.
+By 1989, TWR were selling moderate numbers of XJRSes fitted with a 5993 cc version of the V12, which pre-dated the Jaguar production version by some 3 years.

 Lister

 Lister Cars, a well-known Jaguar tuner with a long history of technical collaboration with the British automaker, made frequent use of this powerplant.
-The first Jaguar Lister XJRS's were built by the company BLE Automotive in Erdington, Birmingham in the early 1980s until the Lister brand was passed on to WP Automotive of Leatherhead.
+The first Jaguar Lister XJRSes were built by the company BLE Automotive in Erdington, Birmingham in the early 1980s until the Lister brand was passed on to WP Automotive of Leatherhead.
 In 1991, they fitted the 6995 cc version of the engine, with a 94x84 mm bore and stroke, into a modified Jaguar XJS, which was rebadged Lister Le Mans.
 This engine officially produced 546 hp and 580 lbft.
 From 1993, Lister Cars owner Laurence Pearce produced the company's first in house design the Lister Storm, which, naturally, continued using the V12 engine, both on the road and on the track, the car becoming a mainstay of the FIA GT Championship and several national championships for the following decade.